 Stock options can stretch your cash by letting you partially compensate third parties by granting stock options or giving them the opportunity to purchase equity at nominal prices.
 You can have pre-incorporation agreements granting equity upon incorporation, but, its simply easier to incorporate and grant stock options or equity.

-Limiting Liability upon the delivery of services and products and general liability issues.
 Incorporating a company protects the stockholders against personal liability.
 When you launch services and products to the public even small damage claims can add up if lots of people are affected.
 When your company complies with corporate formalities, creditors of the company generally cannot touch the stockholders to satisfy the company's debts.
 Launching a product or a service is a huge trigger point for formalizing your business organization.

 Incorporating a company and demonstrating that it is a "real" business with sufficient capital is typically a prerequisite to a visa application.
 If you will have non-U.S. citizen non-permanent resident founders or employees working in the U.S. on your startup project, a formal business entity helps get the requisite visas.